Bob Welch (baseball)

 Robert Lynn Welch (November 3, 1956 – June 9, 2014) was an American professional baseball starting pitcher.
 He played in Major League Baseball (MLB) for the Los Angeles Dodgers (1978–87) and Oakland Athletics (1988–94).
-Prior to his professional career, he attended Eastern Michigan University, where he played college baseball for the Eastern Michigan Hurons baseball team.
-He helped lead the Hurons, coached by Ron Oestrike, to the 1976 College World Series, losing to Arizona in the Championship Game.
+Prior to his professional career, he attended Eastern Michigan University, where he played college baseball for the Hurons baseball team.
+He helped lead the Hurons, coached by Ron Oestrike, to the 1976 College World Series, losing to Arizona in the championship game.
+He also played for the U.S. national collegiate team in 1976.

-Welch was a two-time MLB All-Star, and he won the American League Cy Young Award as the league's best pitcher in 1990.
+Welch was a two-time MLB All-Star, and he won the American League Cy Young Award in 1990.
 He was a three-time World Series champion – twice as a player and once as a coach.

-He is the most recent major league pitcher to win at least 25 games in a single season, 27 in 1990, which is the highest single-season win total since 1968.
+He is the most recent major league pitcher to win at least 25 games in a single season, 27 in 1990, the most wins in a season since Steve Carlton also won 27 games in 1972.

 Playing career

 In a 17-year career, Welch compiled a 211–146 record with 1,969 strikeouts and a 3.47 ERA in 3,092 innings.
 His 137 wins during the 1980s ranked third among major league pitchers during that decade, following Jack Morris and Dave Stieb.
-Welch won the American League Cy Young Award in 1990 while pitching for the Oakland Athletics.
+Welch won the American League (AL) Cy Young Award in 1990 while pitching for the Oakland Athletics.
 He threw two complete games in 1990, both of them shutouts.
 Welch finished in the top 10 voting for the National League Cy Young Award twice (1983 and 1987).

 Los Angeles Dodgers

-Welch gained national fame with the Dodgers during their 1978 season, when as a 21-year-old rookie he struck out Reggie Jackson of the New York Yankees with two men on base and two out in the top of the ninth inning of Game 2 of the 1978 World Series.
+Welch gained national fame with the Dodgers during their 1978 season, when as a 21-year-old rookie, he struck out Reggie Jackson of the New York Yankees with two men on base and two out in the top of the ninth inning of Game 2 of the World Series.

 On May 29, 1980, Welch pitched a 3–0 one-hitter against the Atlanta Braves, facing the minimum 27 batters.
 The only Atlanta base runner was Larvell Blanks, who singled in the fourth inning and was retired on a double play.

 Welch won the 1981 World Series, his first, as the Dodgers defeated the Yankees in six games.

 In 1983, Welch became the sixth pitcher to throw a complete-game shutout and hit a solo home run for his team's only run.
-This was not accomplished again until Noah Syndergaard did so in 2019.
+This was next accomplished by Noah Syndergaard in 2019.